rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 sections is `(s0,s1,s2,s3,s4,s6,s7)` (`s5` does not exist because `n5` is no longer a sectioning node).

-Similar to before, the exit event of `n5` has to close all remaining open inner sections.
+Similar as before, the exit event of `n5` has to close all remaining open inner sections.
 Consequently, and after `n5`'s exit event, the list of sections will be `(s0,s1,s2,s3,s4)`.